-The term 'Efficient Market Hypothesis (EMH)' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Efficient Market Hypothesis (EMH)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The efficient market hypothesis is also known by its acronym EMH.
 It refers to an investment theory which claims that investors can not outperform the stock markets practically on a consistent basis.
 This is because the efficiencies created by the inner workings of the stock market mean present day share prices will always reflect and incorporate all relevant and practical information.

 The idea states that stocks will practically always sell for their true fair value on the various stock exchanges.
 This infers that the typical investor can not efficiently buy undervalued shares or sell them at overly high prices.
 This is why it is theoretically impossible for investors to better the ultimate return of the stock markets no matter how expertly they select stocks or how well they time the markets.
 Efficient market hypothesis claims that the only means of outperforming the markets is through buying investments with higher risk and therefore coming with accompanying better returns.

 Despite the fact that this efficient market hypothesis remains a foundation of modern day financial theories, it is still regarded with suspicion and controversy.
 Many investors and especially stock picking fund managers consistently defy it and try to select their own stocks.
 Those who concur with the EMH theory state that stock pickers are wasting their time in an effort to track down undervalued shares, or in predicting market trends, using either technical or fundamental analysis.